 But as for now, the supply of homes in the Vancouver-area housing market is still relatively low.

-The general consensus among housing analysts and economists is that home prices in and around Vancouver, Washington will continue rising in 2020.
-But we could smaller gains compared to those of the last couple of years.
+The general consensus among housing analysts and economists is that home prices in and around Vancouver, Washington will continue rising in 2024, though we may not see the same caliber of gains we saw last year throughout 2024.

-Home prices have gone up 3.6% over the past 12 months, and are expected to increase by another 3.7% over the next year.
+Home prices have gone up 2.6% over the past 12 months, as mentioned, and are expected to increase at a healthy pace over the next year.

-Disclaimer: This story contains housing market predictions and forecasts for Vancouver, Washington.
+Disclaimer: This story contains housing market predictions and forecasts for Vancouver, Washington for 2024.
 Such statements were provided by third parties not associated with our company.
 We have presented them here as an educational service to our readers.

 Ready to Apply For a Home Loan in Vancouver?

 If you have questions about home loans in Vancouver, Washington, we’d love to help.
-Sammamish Mortgage is a local mortgage company based out of Bellevue, Washington that serves the entire state, as well as Oregon, Idaho, and Colorado.
+Sammamish Mortgage is a local mortgage company based out of Bellevue, Washington that has been serving the entire state since 1992, as well as Oregon, Idaho, and Colorado.
 Our mortgage experts can help you choose which one of our mortgage programs is right for you.
 Contact us today with any questions you have about mortgages in Vancouver.